estenssoros/tabla/README.md

 );
 ```

+note:

-note:  table creates `{update}` areas where the user is supposed to input the length of a datatype
+- table creates `{update}` areas where the user is supposed to input the length of a datatype
+- struct tags with the key `db` replace field names in the generated SQL

 ## SQL to Go